pkivolowitz/CSC3510-S-2024/projects/p1/README.md

 ## Expectations

 The following is provided to set your expectations and is not a challenge.
-Including some comments and blank lines, my solution runs 35 lines.
-You have one week to write about 35 lines plus one grace day.
+Including some comments and blank lines, my Apple / Linux solution runs 40 lines.
+You have one week to write about 40 lines plus one grace day.
 You should be able to crush this if you ask questions and read my book.

+## Helpful video

+There is a video on Youtube demonstrating `read()`.
+The source code is written for Linux only, but this shouldn't be a problem.
+Find the video on Schoology.

+The first person to ask "Where on Schoology" earns my scorn.